GM Truck Four-Wheel-Drive Conversion - Part 1Posted in How To on May 1, 2006 Comment (0)

 Once you've bolted the transmission to the transfer case, you will need to have a new pair of driveshafts built.
 We don't recommend trying to salvage used shafts from a wrecking yard unless you're a serious bean-counter.
 If you are, your time is best spent searching for shafts that came in the 4x4 version of the same model-year truck that your transfer case came out of.
 We didn't find any shafts that would fit our test mule, but we suppose if time were not an issue the correct shafts could be found.
 Most salvage yards will part with a pair of used driveshafts for under $50.
 Keep in mind that modifications may be necessary to make them work.

 One area we strongly recommend using brand-new parts is the shocks.
 Used shocks found in a wrecking yard will deliver unpredictable results.
 An inexpensive set of new shocks will run somewhere in the neighborhood of $120.
-Springs depend on what you plan to do with the truck.
+Leaf springs depend on what you plan to do with the truck.
 If you don't plan to lift the vehicle, a pair of used stock leaf springs off a '73-'87 Chevy truck will work.
-Typically, these springs will run you less than $60 a pair from a salvage yard.
+Typically, these leaf springs will run you less than $60 a pair from a salvage yard.

 Depending on the condition of the truck, a different set of wheels and tires might be required because of axle lug pattern changes.
 We searched online and found a decent set of used aluminum wheels with 31-inch mud tires mounted to them.
 We were stunned to find that they still had about 70 percent tread left on them.
 If editors' salaries weren't so low, we might have grabbed them at the bargain asking price of $200.
 Consider checking out the classified section of your local newspaper, or local garage sales to find the best deal.